“Joy to the World” – Not a Carol, but a Psalm?

 Two days before Christmas in 1949, Thomas Merton returned to his room in Kentucky's Abbey of Gethsemani and opened his mail.
 He had received a postcard bearing Fra Angelico's golden rendering of the Annunciation, the moment when the Angel Gabriel appeared to Mary with the invitation to bring God into the world through her own … Continue reading Contemplating Christmas Cards with Thomas Merton

 Remember when email was fun?
 How simple it was to "shoot" a greeting to a friend, receive a pithy reply and close your inbox feeling content and connected?
 I now have three inboxes and I approach each of them with trepidation.
-Even my personal inbox is more like Pandora's box than a friendly greeting gatherer. … Continue reading End 2020 on the Path to the Ever-Ancient, Ever-New Normal
+Even my personal inbox is more like Pandora's box than a friendly greeting gatherer. … Continue reading End the Year on the Path to the Ever-Ancient, Ever-New Normal

 Advent Begins with a Flame